We are

 Scope before commitment.

-Most relationships begin with a single fixed-scope plant audit — three to five days, defined deliverable, USD-priced.
+Most relationships begin with a single fixed-scope plant audit — three to five days, defined deliverable.
+We evaluate vendors from the plant floor outward: machine build quality, controls architecture, process window, spare-parts availability, FAT discipline, and whether the quoted line can hold tolerance after installation.
 Either the audit produces a sourcing path you'd actually take, or it tells you the vendor doesn't deserve a second look.
 Both are valid outcomes.

 iv

-Our China-side staff are not commission-paid traders.
-They are engineers, machinists, and quality inspectors who have actually run plastics processing equipment.
-The same is true of our principals on the US side.
+Our team is built from engineers, machinists, and quality inspectors who have actually run plastics processing equipment.
+None of our people are commission-paid traders.
 We don't have salespeople.

 Two deltas.